nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 ### 📚 Necessary Libraries and Versions
-- **necessary libraries and packages:** Streamlit, Pandas, Numpy, Seaborn, Matplotlib, Scikit Learn, Graphviz
+- **necessary libraries and packages:** Streamlit, Pandas, Numpy, Seaborn, Matplotlib, Scikit Learn, and Graphviz
-- - For more specifics, view the code below:
+ - For more specifics, view the code below:
 ````
 import pandas as pd
 import streamlit as st